hrnrxb/IAUCourseExp_Adviser_bot/README.md

 # 📚 IAU Course Advisor Bot (Tajrobiat Chatbot)

-An interactive AI-powered chatbot that helps students at Islamic Azad University choose the best professors and courses — based on **real student reviews** collected from the [@IAUCourseExp](https://t.me/IAUCourseExp) Telegram channel. 🤖✨
+An interactive AI-powered chatbot that helps students at Islamic Azad University Of shiraz choose the best professors and courses — based on **real student reviews** collected from the [@IAUCourseExp](https://t.me/IAUCourseExp) Telegram channel. 🤖✨

 ---